jbretsch/openapi-route-definition-locator/README.md

 - Static route management becomes increasingly cumbersome as the number of microservices grows, especially when multiple teams are involved.
 Synchronizing API Gateway configurations with microservice releases in a large organization can be time-consuming and error-prone.
-- DiscoveryClient’s automatic route generation per default exposes internal service identifiers in public URLs and results in tightly coupling public URLs with the internal service organization, reducing flexibility and making future changes more difficult.
+- DiscoveryClient's automatic route generation by default exposes internal service identifiers in public URLs and results in tightly coupling public URLs with the internal service organization, reducing flexibility and making future changes more difficult.